-I MYNERS PRINCIPLES Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 6) Investment activity in relation to benchmark should be monitored regularly to check divergence and any impact on overall asset allocation strategy.
+MYNERS PRINCIPLES Principle Best Practice Guidance (CIPFA) Havering Position/Compliance 6) Investment activity in relation to benchmark should be monitored regularly to check divergence and any impact on overall asset allocation strategy.
 In addition to officer reports, the investment advisor monitors and reports quarterly to the Pension Committee on performance, personnel, process and organisational issues of fund managers.
 The fundamental risk of the investment strategy not delivering the required - net of fee- return is measured quarterly in terms of the overall financial objective.
-7) Returns should be obtained from specialist performance agencies independent of the fund managers.
-8) Investment manager returns should be measured against their agreed benchmark and variations should be attributed to asset allocation, stock selection, sector selection and currency risk, all of which should be provided by an independent performance measurement agency Each quarter, SSGS Performance Services/ Northern Trust measure fund manager returns against their set benchmarks and variations are attributed to asset allocation and stock selection.
+Page 398 7) Returns should be obtained from specialist performance agencies independent of the fund managers.
+The Pension Fund uses the services of SSGS Performance Services (up to 30 Sept 19) and Northern Trust from 1 October 2019 who independently report against the overall fund and individual manager returns on a quarterly basis.
+Performance returns are monitored against fund manager returns and discrepancies are investigated.
+The Fund also uses the Services of PIRC to provide LGPS universe comparisons.
+398 8) Investment manager returns should be measured against their agreed benchmark and variations should be attributed to asset allocation, stock selection, sector selection and currency risk, all of which should be provided by an independent performance measurement agency Each quarter, SSGS Performance Services/ Northern Trust measure fund manager returns against their set benchmarks and variations are attributed to asset allocation and stock selection.
 Relative risk is also measured and the degree of the manager deviating from the benchmark is included in the performance report.
 9) In addition to the overall fund returns the return achieved in each asset class should be measured so that the impact of different investment choices can be assessed (e.g. equities by country, fixed interest by country and type etc.).
 The Pension Fund does not measure fund returns on an asset class basis because the focus is on how individual manager performance contributes to the overall fund performance.
 However the weightings in each asset class are monitored and reported.
 10) The use of peer group benchmarks (such has CIPFA/WM) may not be appropriate for directing a mandate of a manager insofar as they infer a common asset liability structure or investment requirement.
 Such benchmarks can be used for comparative information.
 PIRC performance returns against peer group benchmarks are used for comparison purposes only.